OCA/sale-workflow/sale_isolated_quotation/readme/DESCRIPTION.rst

 has to be separated.
 In practice, there could be multiple quotations open to a customer, yet only one quotation get converted to the sales order.

-This module separate quotation and sales order by adding is_order flag in sale.order model.
+This module separate quotation and sales order by adding order_sequence flag in sale.order model.

 Each type of document will have separated sequence numbering.